|Nutritional Guidelines (per serving)|

 - 3 tbsp. oil for frying (e.g. organic canola, sunflower, safflower, almond, or other nut oils)

-- Place a wok or large frying pan over medium to high heat.
-Allow to warm, then add 2 Tbsp. oil.
+Place a wok or large frying pan over medium to high heat.
+Allow to warm, then add 2 tbsp. oil.
 Tip the wok to ensure the oil covers the entire cooking surface.
-Now add the garlic and chicken, stir-frying until chicken is cooked (1 to 2 minutes).
+Add the garlic and chicken, stir-frying until chicken is cooked (1 to 2 minutes).
 Note: Add a little chicken broth when wok becomes too dry.

-- Add the cooked eggs and mix in.
-Now do a taste test for salt.
-Note that this dish should be fairly salty -- this is its primary characteristic.
+Add the cooked eggs and mix in.
+Do a taste test for salt; this dish should be fairly salty -- this is its primary characteristic.
 Add up to 1 tablespoon more fish sauce if not salty enough.
-(If too salty for your taste, add up to 1 tablespoon lime juice.)
+If too salty for your taste, add up to 1 tablespoon lime juice.

-- Serve hot from the pan with a sprinkling of fresh coriander, if desired.
-Also serve a small dish of Thai chili sauce on the side, for those who like it spicy.
+Serve hot from the pan with a sprinkling of fresh coriander, if desired.
+Serve a small dish of Thai chili sauce on the side, for those who like it spicy.